php-telegram-bot/core/README.md

 #### getUserProfilePhoto

-Retrieve the user photo, see *WhoamiCommand.php* for a full example.
+Retrieve the user photo, see *src/Commands/WhoamiCommand.php* for a full example.

 #### getFile and dowloadFile

-Get the file path and download it, see *WhoamiCommand.php* for a full example.
+Get the file path and download it, see *src/Commands/WhoamiCommand.php* for a full example.

 #### Send message to all active chats